 - engagement evolution

 - Instagram competitors' analysis

 None of the social network gives you insights into competitors' paid campaigns.
 However there two option to search your competitors ads on Facebook:

 Facebook tries to increase transparency and this year they resealed Facebook's Ads Library - a database where you can search by name, topic or organization and you'll get a list with all active and inactive ads campaigns for that specific search.

 Other tools to spy on your competitor’s Facebook ads are:

 - Use a benchmark tool which uncover your competitors' boosted content

 Keep tabs on your social media competitors' activity with a tool like Socialinsider which shows you what type of content your competitors are boosting and how often.

-Once you have all the information from your social media analysis research, make sure you add that data to your spreadsheet.
+Once you have all the information, make sure you add that data to your social media competitive analysis template.

 Before finishing your analysis and sending it to managers, follow these steps: